Listen on your favorite app

 Small Family Campaigns and Incentives

 Are there ethical and moral ways for governments to accelerate the move to smaller families in order to contract population?
-Ethicists Colin Hickey and Jake Earl weigh in on why this should be done, and how we might do it fairly, in order to shrink our carbon footprint.
+Ethicists Colin Hickey and Jake Earl weigh in on why this should be done and how we might do it fairly.

 Toward a Small Family Ethic

-Travis Rieder, bioethicist and author of Toward a Small Family Ethic: How Overpopulation and Climate Change are Affecting the Morality of Procreation is encouraging everyone to consider the ethics of having children on an overpopulated, climate-disrupted planet.
+Everyone should consider the ethics of having children on an overpopulated, climate-disrupted planet.
+Travis Rieder, bioethicist and author of Toward a Small Family Ethic: How Overpopulation and Climate Change are Affecting the Morality of Procreation, joins us.